 However, where your pay and the availability of jobs is up to the site when you work for Instacart, with Dumpling, it’s up to you.
 With this site, you work for yourself.
 The app is simply a tool you can buy to launch and operate your own business.

 With Dumpling, you decide how much you charge to shop; what stores you’re willing to go to; and when you’re available.
 In the past, Dumpling allowed drivers to set a minimum service fee and a minimum tip.
-The site eliminated the ability of drivers to set minimum tips in December, largely because customers balked at idea of “tipping” before they’d received the service.
+The site eliminated the ability of drivers to set minimum tips, largely because customers balked at idea of “tipping” before they’d received the service.

 By and large, Dumpling doesn’t call the shots.
 It simply provides you with some services — for a fee — that make it easier for you to run your personal shopping business.